harmslab/epistasis/docs/pages/models.rst

 This page lists all models included in the Epistasis Package.

 * EpistasisLinearRegression_: estimate epistatic coefficents in a linear genotype-phenotype map.
-* EpistasisRidge_: estimate *sparse* epistatic coefficients in a linear genotype-phenotype map
+* EpistasisRidge_: estimate epistatic coefficients using L2-regularization in a linear genotype-phenotype map
-* EpistasisLasso_: estimate *sparse* epistatic coefficients in a linear genotype-phenotype map
+* EpistasisLasso_: estimate *sparse* epistatic coefficients using L1-regularization in a linear genotype-phenotype map
+* EpistasisElasticNet_: estimate *sparse* epistatic coefficients, mixing L1- and L2-regularization, in a linear genotype-phenotype map
 * EpistasisNonlinearRegression_: estimates high-order epistatic coefficients in a nonlinear genotype-phenotype map.
 * EpistasisNonlinearLasso_: estimate *sparse* epistatic coefficients in a nonlinear genotype-phenotype map.
 * EpistasisPowerTransform_: use a power transform function to fit a nonlinear genotype-phenotype map and estimate epistasis.